cabalism/updo/README.md

 We provide one level of nesting for groups for the list of internal packages.
 If you don't want groups then please put all packages in the one group.

-For the cabal project we keep the grouping with each group in its own `group-name.config` file and then in the project there is one `import group-name.config` for each group.
-If you don't want to use cabal imports then the list of packages can be put directly into the `cabal.project`.
-Stack projects cannot import so the all the packages there are in one list.
+* `dhall2config` - When generating the cabal project we keep [package groups](#package-groups), generating the same tree structure but replacing the leaves.
+From each `group-name.dhall`, we generate a `group-name.config` file and then in the project there is one `import project-cabal/pkgs/group-name.config` for each group.
+* `dhall2cabal` - This template lists packages within the cabal project.
+* `dhall2stack` - Stack projects cannot import so necessarily must lose the grouping and contain the list of packages.

 ### Stackage Resolver and Constraints